Conor Jackson: Boston Red Sox (2011)

 On August 31, 2011, Jackson was traded to the Boston Red Sox for a minor league player.
 On September 19, he hit his first home run in a Red Sox uniform, a grand slam over the "Green Monster" at Fenway Park, in an 18–9 rout of the Baltimore Orioles.
-That however would be his final home run of the season as Jackson only played 12 games with Boston.
-He would finish that year with a .244 batting average, 5 home runs, and 43 RBI.
+That would be his final home run of the season as Jackson only played 12 games with Boston.
+He would finish that year with a .244 batting average, five home runs, and 43 RBI.

 Minor league deals and retirement

 On February 6, 2012, Jackson signed a minor league deal with the Texas Rangers.
 He was released on March 26.

 On March 31, 2012, Jackson signed a minor league deal with the Chicago White Sox, and was assigned to Triple-A Charlotte.

 On December 5, 2012, Jackson was signed to a minor league deal with the Baltimore Orioles that included a spring training invitation.
 He later announced his retirement on April 14, 2013.